sagold/json-library/lib/relation/README.md

 - *update* the pivot table or foreign keys of one or all tupels
 - *unload* reverse one or all established relations

+A relationship instance also includes helpers to

+- *loadAll*, *updateAll* and *unloadAll* relationships
+- *link* a new object to a tupel and
+- *unlink* the given object from a tupel

 ## Usage